Diagnosis and Imaging of DIPG / DMG

-The understanding of brainstem tumors, including diffuse infiltrating pontine glioma (DIPG), has advanced considerably over the last few decades largely as a result of advances in imaging technology.
+The understanding of brainstem tumors, including diffuse infiltrating pontine glioma (DIPG) and diffuse midline glioma (DMG), has advanced considerably over the last few decades largely as a result of advances in imaging technology.
 Nevertheless, the understanding of brainstem tumors by imaging has always been, and continues to be, limited by the lack of histopathology (microscopic evaluation of tumor tissue) correlating to the imaging characteristics.
 This is primarily related to the risk involved to the patient through the biopsy of these tumors accompanied by the questionable direct therapeutic benefits for the child.

 The development of Magnetic Resonance Imaging (MRI) has significantly improved our understanding of these tumors.
 MRI allows improved visualization and characterization of brainstem tumors in comparison to Computed Tomography (CT).
 MRI provides superior imaging of the posterior fossa of the brain in comparison to CT, which is limited secondary to artifacts related to the thick bones of the skull base.
 Furthermore, in comparison to CT, MRI has superior soft tissue contrast resolution, which aids in characterization of these tumors.
 The recent development of advanced imaging techniques including magnetic resonance spectroscopy and magnetic resonance perfusion imaging will continue to improve our understanding of these tumors.